Kilmartin: Kilmartin Museum

+It is recently (2024) reopened after refurbishment to an excellent standard, placing the local items into the local landscape-story.

 Kilmartin Glen

 Kilmartin Glen is the location of several important Neolithic, Bronze Age and Iron Age sites, including Temple Wood (a henge monument), several burial cairns, chambered cairns, standing stones and cup and ring marked rocks.

 Kilmartin's is one of the finest concentrations of prehistoric sites in Scotland, and almost all are within an easy walk of the roads which criss-cross the valley.
 One of the burial cairns has been rebuilt, with access through an opening in the top down stairs to the base of the cairn and a stone burial cist.
 The two stone circles in Temple Wood have also been re-erected by archaeologists.

 Carnasserie Castle stands a little north of Kilmartin, and is in the care of Historic Environment Scotland.
 It was built by Bishop John Carswell of Argyll between 1565 and 1572, acquired on his death by his patron the Earl of Argyll then sold in 1643 to Sir Dugald Campbell, 3rd Baronet of Auchinbreck.
 It was blown up by government forces when his successor Duncan Campbell participated in the failed 1685 Argyll's Rising and never repaired.
 Largely complete, though roofless, its architecture is notably refined and includes much Renaissance ornamental detail.

 Also within Kilmartin parish is the important Iron Age and early medieval hill-fort of Dunadd, one of the major centres of the kingdom of Dál Riata.
 It is also in the care of Historic Environment Scotland.
 Kilmartin has throughout history been considered one of the poorer and more destitute areas of Scotland.